-- What is ROMI?
+- What is ROIMI?

 - State of the Practice

+- Lessons from the Quality Movement

 - Role of Standards and Standardized Measures

 - Three Types of ROMI and Measurement

 - An Audit Process for Selecting and Linking Marketing Metrics to Financial Performance

 - Summary

 What's Happening In the Practice?